-What do I want for Christmas?
-Well, world peace, good health to all, and a lifetime supply of flaxseed oil, the stuff that has seemed to do more than cure Barry Bonds of an arthritic knee.
+What do I want in the new year?
+Well, world peace, good health for all, and a lifetime supply of flaxseed oil, the stuff that seemed to do more than cure Barry Bonds of an arthritic knee.

-Not only do I want every baseball player from high school, college, the minors, and the pros tested for every conceivable type of steroid, including goat pee, I want, during their initial physical before playing in the big show, ego zapped from their brains.
+Not only do I want every baseball player from high school, college, the minors and the pros tested for every conceivable type of steroid, including goat pee, I want, during their initial physical before playing in the big show, to have ego zapped from their brains.
 Anyone found to have an ego will be banned from baseball, per Commissioner Brad Spencer.

-Martinez has made $92 million over seven years with the Sox, more money than you, me, and Portland could spend in a lifetime, and yet he feels disrespected by the recent offer from his former club.
-He's bad for baseball, like steroids, like greedy agents, like cunning general managers, like selfish owners, malignant cysts on the heart of a genuine pastime.
-The Mets brass is also to blame.
-They are throwing all this money at a guy who may possibly have a bum shoulder.
+Martinez has made $92 million over seven years with the Sox, more money than you, me and Portland could spend in a lifetime, yet he feels disrespected by the recent offer from his former club.
+He’s bad for baseball — like steroids, like greedy agents, like cunning general managers, like selfish owners.
+They are malignant cysts on the heart of a genuine pastime.
+The Mets brass are also to blame.
+They are throwing all this money at a guy who may have a bum shoulder.
 They are willing to invest years and millions in a guy whose hair gel has canceled out every team-oriented thought in his head.

 Should I talk about Sammy Sosa?
-He's flawed in so many ways that when I think about it I get vile eggnog burps.
-Baseball has given so much to Sosa, who owns an island in the Dominican-Republic called the Dominican-Republic.
-Yet, he has used a corked bat, skipped out on games, and mysteriously changed in physical appearance more times than Michael Jackson?#34;not as extreme of course, and I don't think there are any monkeys (literally) in Sosa's closet.
+He’s flawed in so many ways that when I think about it, I get vile eggnog burps.
+Baseball has given so much to Sosa, who owns an island in the Dominican Republic called the Dominican Republic.
+Yet, he has used a corked bat, skipped out on games, and mysteriously changed in physical appearance more times than Michael Jackson.
 Sosa needs to join the WWF, where lies and steroids are recommended for a successful career.